xiaofen9/overkill/README.md

 Instructions are included in How-to.
 Since overkill performs differently on different hardwares, you may well need to adjust some parameters before it can be "overkill".
 Please ***peruse*** the instructions before using the script!

 Note!
-It is welcomed that you repost overkill at any other forums and platforms, but please attach the original link (i.e., https://github.com/xiaofen9/overwatch)
+It is welcomed that you repost overkill at any other forums and platforms, but please attach the original link (i.e., https://github.com/xiaofen9/overkill)

-## Support poor kids
-Overkill is a open-source free software, now Overkill wants to help support a school for children in Ghana.
-We promise that every sponsorship we receive will be donated in the name of Overkill.
-We wish you can donate $10 to the [Patreon Project](https://www.patreon.com/overkillandkid).

-[Donate on Patreon](https://www.patreon.com/overkillandkid) (Monthly  payment, you can cancel at any time)